Vip3r-MC/X_Lime/README.md

-# X_Lime 0.8
+# X_Lime 0.8.3
 Python script for kali linux.
-This Script is still under Construction
 DO NOT USE TERMINATOR, USE TERMINAL!!!!

         ====================Installation===================

-  First enter the directory to where X_Lime is;eg cd Desktop/X_Lime
+  1.Enter the directory to where X_Lime is; eg cd Desktop/X_Lime

+  2.Install the python requirements:pip install -r requirements.txt

-  Second run config.py;eg python config.py
+  3.Run config.py: python config.py

-  Third you are done installing the python script to run; ./launch_xlime.py
+  4.You are done installing the python script to run: ./launch_xlime.py

 send feedback on gmail:vipercipher0@gmail.com